ironsilk/mSquaredPlex/readme.md

       presented becomes available.
     - **Watchlist notification** -> When a new torrent was added for any movie in the watchlist.
-    If the user accepts, torrent is set to download, else the user will receive updates only on other resolutions for that particullar movie.
+    If the user accepts, torrent is set to download, else the user will receive updates only on other resolutions for that particular movie.
     - **Download finished notification** -> User receives notification when download is finished.
     - **Check download progress** -> Returns a list of the status of the last 10 torrents downloaded by the user.